Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 });

-For security reasons, the preview token has a short lifetime, so the front-end site cannot use the same token to query for contents after it has expired.
+For security reasons, the preview token has a short lifetime, so the frontend site cannot use the same token to query for contents after it has expired.

-However, you can get a fresh new preview token from the event message of ContentSaved event.
+However, you can get a new preview token from the event message of ContentSaved event.
 The event message includes a new previewUrl field that includes the new preview token.

 onSuccess: (message: ContentSavedMessage) => {